-InVision is actively working on attaining EU-U.S. and Swiss-U.S. Privacy Shield certification with respect to the personal data we receive and process through our services and we will update this document once we've received that certification.
-InVision certifies that it adheres to the Privacy Shield principles of notice, choice, onward transfer, security, data integrity, access, and enforcement for personal data submitted by our customers in participating European countries through the services.
+InVision is certified under EU-U.S. and Swiss-U.S. Privacy Shield with respect to the personal data we receive and process through our services.
+InVision adheres to the Privacy Shield principles including notice, choice, onward transfer, security, data integrity, access, and enforcement for personal data submitted by our customers in participating European countries through the services.

 Does InVision enter into GDPR-compliant Data Processing Agreements (DPA)?